backendRain/mern-todo-app/README.md

 Full-Stack MERN To-Do List Application

+I did have some guidance when I got stuck.
+This project took a good amount of debugging, I am still learning react.

 A complete full-stack To-Do List application built from scratch using the MERN stack (MongoDB, Express, React, Node.js).
 This project demonstrates core web development principles including building a RESTful API, managing a database, creating a dynamic user interface with React, and handling application state.

 Live Demo soon